sfirke/janitor/vignettes/janitor.md

 ### Elevate column names stored in a data.frame row

-If a data.frame has the intended variable names stored in one of its rows, `row_to_names` will elevate the specifeid row to become the names of the data.frame and optionally (by default) remove the row in which names were stored and/or the rows above it.
+If a data.frame has the intended variable names stored in one of its rows, `row_to_names` will elevate the specified row to become the names of the data.frame and optionally (by default) remove the row in which names were stored and/or the rows above it.